metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_cluster_v2_manifest.md

 Optional:

 - `domain` (String) Domain is the domain to create pods in.
-When populated the Operator will annotate the admin console and per-pod services with the key 'external-dns.alpha.kubernetes.io/hostname'.
-These annotations can be used directly by a Kubernetes External-DNS controller to replicate load balancer service IP addresses into a public DNS server.
+When populated the Operatorwill annotate the admin console and per-pod services with the key'external-dns.alpha.kubernetes.io/hostname'.
+These annotations canbe used directly by a Kubernetes External-DNS controller to replicateload balancer service IP addresses into a public DNS server.

 <a id="nestedatt--spec--networking--exposed_feature_service_template"></a>